qri-io/rfcs/text/XXXX-replace_publish_clone_with_push_pull.md

 A _retention_ strategy is also a _replication_ strategy.
 Put another way: which versions peers choose to keep determines the versions availabile to the network.

 ### Remotes default to a `none` retention strategy
 If the user requests to push N versions for Y data size, the typical response is to accept all pushed verions, so long as the total disk space consumed is less than `remote.acceptSizeMax`.
-When a user tries to push a number of versions above the max,  `__ Mb` over the bar
+When a user tries to push a number of versions above the max,  `__ Mb` over the bar, qri responds with an error and nothing is pushed.

 The way we actually solve that situation is the subject of another RFC on storage.